 10 Jan 2019

 Finally snagged the domain, I’m quite pleased.
-It’s a nonsense word that I made up on the spot (relating to solar pressure?) but it sounds cool and it’s based on my initials so there you go.
+It’s a nonsense word that I made up on the spot (relating to solar pressure?) but it sounds cool and it’s largely derived from my initials so there you go.
 Oh, and happy new year.

 28 Oct 2018